History of Washington, D.C. in Timeline

 2005: Poverty Level

-2006: College Degree Attainment
+2006: College Degrees

-2007: Illiteracy Rate
+2007: High Illiteracy Rate

-2007: Top buildings in America
+2007: Top buildings in America's Favorite Architecture in 2007

-In 2007, six of the top ten buildings in the American Institute of Architects' ranking of America's Favorite Architecture were located in Washington, D.C.
+In 2007, six of the top ten buildings in the American Institute of Architects' ranking of America's Favorite Architecture were in Washington, D.C.

 2008: Nationals Park Opening

-2008: Private school enrollment
+2008: Private School Enrollment

 In 2008, the SmartBike DC pilot program began in Washington, D.C., preceding the Capital Bikeshare program.

-2008: Supreme Court Rules on Handgun Ban
+2008: Supreme Court Ruling on Handgun Ban

 2009: HIV/AIDS Epidemic